ABHISHEKKURADIA/Sudoku.github.io/README.md

 # Sudoku.github.io

-The game is still under development of Logic
+The Sudoku is having one level which you can explore and also you can contribute.